 When the JFA started the J League they had a time frame of around 5 years to introduce a second division which allowed time for J1 teams to establish themselves and prospective teams to build themselves towards professional football.
 There was no relegation for the J2 teams and to get promoted you had to meet criteria previously set out.
 Everyone knew where they stood and promotion and relegation wasn’t a foregone conclusion.
 Over the course of the professional era there have been changes and additions to the leagues and clubs as well as the make up of the promotion and relegation system.

 Adaption to the environment while maintaining the principles of promotion and relegation has been key to the success in Japan where football has at club level enjoyed relatively modest success.
-Japanese football authorities have remained true to the sporting principles as possible even amongst the demands of the modern commercialism of sport.
-The J League now stands as a fine example of how you can balance both sporting and corporate world without the need for salary caps, closed leagues, and league sponsored marquees.
+Japanese football authorities have remained as true to the sporting principles as possible even amongst the demands of the modern day commercialism of sport.
+The J League now stands as a fine example of how you can balance both the sporting and corporate worlds without the need for salary caps, closed leagues, and league sponsored marquees.
 Planning and structure have shown to have longer lasting benefits than gimmicks and fads.

-Even today players in the three time champions Sanfrecce are unknown amongst the Hiroshima locals except by diehard fans.
-However this hasn’t stopped the success of the small club who played in J2 only five seasons ago from winning three of the last four championships on a modest budget with little coverage.
+Even today, players in the three time champions Sanfrecce are unknown amongst the Hiroshima locals except by diehard fans.
+However this hasn’t stopped the success of the small club who played in J2 only five seasons ago from winning three of the last four championships on a modest budget with little media coverage.
 It has been able to establish itself through the ups and downs because the club is ultimately responsible for their own fate.

-Australian authorities need to adopt this approach of sink or swim but everyone gets a chance to jump in the pool.
-A good start would be speak to the clubs and see where they stand.
+Australian authorities need to adopt this approach of sink or swim but everyone getting a chance to jump in the pool.
+A good start would be to speak to the clubs and see where they stand.
 In 2006, the JFA canvassed amateur clubs as to how many would be interested in becoming professional clubs in the pyramid.
-Affirmative responses from around 60 clubs in the national amateur league JFL as well as clubs from regional leagues gave the JFA and idea of where to aim.
+Affirmative responses from around 60 clubs in the national amateur league (JFL) as well as clubs from regional leagues gave the JFA and idea of where to aim.
 All they had to do was give these clubs criteria to meet and time to meet it.

 There is no reason that the FFA can’t replicate this and throw open the invitation to all the clubs of Australia to participate in a professional environment.
-At the end of the day it costs nothing to have an action plan because ultimately it is up to the individual club to decide whether they can participate and then go about meeting the criteria.
+At the end of the day it costs nothing to have an action plan because ultimately it is up to the individual clubs to decide whether they can participate and then go about meeting the criteria.